prince916/Notes-App/README.md

 This Notes app contains React.js framework

-Here you can create,edit and delete notes.
+Here you can create,edit and delete notes according to your choice.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).